ANNOUNCEMENT OF OPEN AND COMPETITIVE EXAMINATION

 EXAMPLES OF DUTIES

-Please refer to the Senior Program Specialist job specification located at www.sccfd.org for more information.
+Please refer to the Deputy Fire Marshal II specification located at www.sccfd.org for more information.

-Depending upon assigment, duties may include but are not limited to the following:
+Depending upon assignment, duties may include but are not limited to the following:

 Knowledge and Abilities